angietd94/mbo-tracker/README.md

 # MBO Management Application

-IMPORTANT NOTE:
-THIS IS A 1 MAN (WOMAN) PROJECT AND HERE THE CODE IS NOT THE MOST UPDATED!!!

-I WILL DO IT SOON WHEN I CAN! <3

 - MBOs (Management by Objectives) are a way to set clear, measurable goals that help align personal growth with team and company priorities.
 - For Solutions Engineers at SnapLogic, MBOs provide structure, visibility, and accountability around learning, contributions, and impact.
 - This project was created to centralize and simplify how we propose, track, and approve MBOs across the team.